-What do your knickers say about you?
-Get all the girls to bring a spare pair and then place them all in a bowl (a bit like car keys at a swingers party).
+Ask all the girls to bring a spare pair and then place them all in a bowl (a bit like car keys at a swingers party).
 You then need to try and match the pants to the owner.

 If you’ve got any hen party games you think we should know about we’d love to hear from you so we can pass them on to other hen parties.
 You can email them to email@example.com